neondatabase/website/content/docs/reference/glossary.md

 - Protected branches cannot be [reset](/docs/manage/branches#reset-a-branch-from-parent).
 - Projects with protected branches cannot be deleted.
 - Computes associated with a protected branch cannot be deleted.
-- Role passwords are automatically reset on child branches created from protected branches.
+- New passwords are automatically generated for Postgres roles on branches created from protected branches.
 - With additional configuration steps, you can apply IP restrictions to protected branches only.

 The protected branches feature is available with the Neon [Scale](/docs/introduction/plans#scale) plan.
 Typically, the protected branch status is given to a branch or branches that hold production data or sensitive data.
 For information about how to configure a protected branch, refer to our [Protected branches guide](/docs/guides/protected-branches).